webtactics/behealthy/pages/home.md

 ## BeHealthy with Joan Goldsmith assits you in developing a healthy body to fight disease, rather than just treat the symptoms of disease. ##

-Joan Goldsmith has more than 30 years’ experience as a naturopath and is very highly regarded within the industry.

-She is a member of the <a href="https://www.australiannaturaltherapistsassociation.com.au/" title="Australian Natural Therapists Association">Australian Natural Therapists Association</a> (ANTA) and is a registered practitioner with all major health funds.
+Joan Goldsmith has more than 30 years’ experience as a naturopath and is very highly regarded within the industry and is a registered practitioner with all major health funds.

 ### BeHealthy with Joan Goldsmith is an online only business.
 We do not have an accessible physical location. ###